#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your flower bed with compost and mulch.
+Finish your flower bed with mulch and compost.
+Compost enriches the soil so your garden can grow even better.
+It may help foster stronger and larger plants that bear more flowers and fruit.
 Mulch controls weeds and keeps the soil moist.
-Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
+Compost and mulch can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Orion Township Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your Orion Township Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores